CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/01-introduction.md

 * All the practices that enable others to access and use your outcomes directly benefit you and your group

-In this workshop we will show discuss how your research outputs can be made readily available for re-use by others.
+In this workshop we will discuss how your research outputs can be made readily available for re-use by others.

 {% include links.md %}